 Habit 6: Synergize

-This habit promotes cooperation, teamwork, open-mindedness, and the adventure of finding new solutions to old problems.
-It thrives on the idea that the whole is greater than the sum of the parts.
+Promote cooperation, teamwork, open-mindedness, and the adventure of finding new solutions to old problems.
+The whole is greater than the sum of its parts.

 Habit 7: Sharpen the Saw

-Living a life in balance means taking the necessary time to renew one’s self.
-To “sharpen the saw” means having a balanced program for self-renewal in the four areas of life: physical, social/emotional, mental, and spiritual.
+Take the necessary time to renew yourself.
+To “sharpen the saw” means to have a balanced program for self-renewal in the four areas of life: physical, social/emotional, mental, and spiritual.